SUI-Components/sui/packages/sui-mono/README.md

 }
 ```

-### Private
+### `private`

-If you specify that your package is private, it will not get pushed to npm repository
+If you specify that your package is private (`"private": true,`), it will not get pushed to npm repository

-### Access
+### `access`

 By default packages will be published as `restricted` in npm.
-If you want them to be public you will need to set `access` to `public`
+If you want them to be public you will need to set `"access": "public"`

-### Automatic scopes
+### Scope (`packagesFolder`, `deepLevel`, `customScopes`)

+![important]

+> Setting the proper scope in the commit message is important, because this is used for `sui-mono check` and `sui-mono release` to assign changes to specific packages and release them to the proper packages

-We provide a simple tool to automate the way the scopes are retrieved.
+We provide a simple tool to automate the way the [scopes](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#commit-message-with-scope) are retrieved.
-If you follow a structure where do you have a main folder and inside this folder you have all the packages (scopes) this configuration will work for you
+If you follow a structure where do you have:
+- a main folder and
+- inside this folder you have all the packages (subfolders, each one of them with its own `package.json` → *scopes*)

+...this configuration will work for you

 In order to specify the main folder you need to provide `packagesFolder` by default its value is `src`
 By default we check only 1 level inside the main folder, but if you have categories for each package and inside the packages you can configure `deepLevel`

-This information will be used for releases and commitizen scopes.
-If you have a project like this:
+This information will be used for releases and [`commitizen`](https://commitizen.github.io/cz-cli/) scopes.

+#### Examples

+###### Project Example

+So, if you have a project like this:

 ```text
 src/